-Qualitative Risk Assessment methodologies include:
+Qualitative Risk Assessment methods include:

 - Hazard Operability Analysis (HAZOP): A systematic group approach to identify and assess process hazards for specific processes in the system.